Brayden McNabb: Vegas Golden Knights

 Following their loss to the Capitals, McNabb returned to the Golden Knights for their 2018 training camp and exhibition games prior to the 2018–19 NHL season.
 As a result of the suspension to his usual partner Nate Schmidt, McNabb played with Colin Miller for the start of the season.
 Upon Schmidt's return, they played as the Knights top defensive pair and averaged 21 minutes per game.
 As the regular season approached an end, McNabb was named a healthy scratch for the first time during the season and was replaced by Nick Holden for a game against the Sharks.
-The Knights met with the Sharks in the first round of the 2019 Stanley Cup playoffs but were eliminated by the them in seven games.
+The Knights met with the Sharks in the first round of the 2019 Stanley Cup playoffs but were eliminated by them in seven games.
 Following their elimination, McNabb's former defensive partner Miller was traded to the Buffalo Sabres.
 On January 30, 2022, the Golden Knights signed McNabb to a three-year, $8.55 million contract extension.

+By the 2022–23 season, McNabb was one of six remaining original members of the Golden Knights, alongside Jonathan Marchessault, William Karlsson, Reilly Smith, Shea Theodore and William Carrier.
+The team reached the Stanley Cup Finals for the second time, winning the Cup over the Florida Panthers in five games.
+McNabb and four of the other original Golden Knights started the decisive Game 5.

+On November 15, 2024, during the 2024–25 season, and as a pending free agent, McNabb signed a three-year extension with the Golden Knights, keeping him in Vegas through the 2027–28 season.